ColinKohler/webpage/_pages/about.md

     title: "Food and Drink"
     excerpt: 'Henry David Thoreau once said the purpose of life was “…to live deep and suck out all the marrow of life”.
 He then decided the best way to do this was to go live in the woods like a hermit.
-Following the literal interpretation rather than the spirit, I try to create the best food and drink that I can.
-Remember, life is too short to eat boring things.'
+Following the literal interpretation rather than the spirit, I try to [create](https://www.instagram.com/just_one_peanut_butter_square/) the best food and drink that I can.
+Remember, life is too short to eat bland and boring.'
 personal_2:
   - image_path: assets/images/skiing.jpg
     alt: "Skiing"